tenmusu007/tenmusu007/README.md

 I am Front-End Developer and a student at <a href="https://ciccc.ca/">CICCC</a>

 ### 🌱 What I’m learning
-Basecally, I'm learining React and Typescript, but also Next.js, Node.js, MongoDB, Firebase, PostgreSQL.
+I'm learining React, Next.js and Typescript, but I also stduying backend such as Node.js, MongoDB, Firebase, PostgreSQL.

 ### 📫 How to reach me: tenmusu007@gmail.com, <a href="https://www.linkedin.com/in/atsuya-tanaka-566013229/">Linkedin</a>